ultraleap/UnityPlugin/docs/content/400-Hands-Module.md

 # Video Guide {#video-guide}

 \htmlonly
-<video class="ie-example-video" src="HandsModule_Guide.webm" autoplay loop></video>
+<video class="ie-hands-video" src="HandsModuleGuide.webm" autoplay loop></video>
 \endhtmlonly

-2021-03-11 10-14-45.mp4

 # Assigning Bones Manually:
-If the hand model you have doesn't have a clear naming convention, you can still use the Hand Binder to connect leap data to the hand model.
+If the hand model you have doesn't have a clear naming convention, you can still use the **Hand Binder** to connect leap data to the hand model.
 Simply drag and drop the GameObject you wish to bind from the scene into the slots in the Bind Hand pop up window.

-Note: You DO NOT have to assign every bone, the hand binder script is able to push data to one or all the bones of the hand.
+**Note:** You **DO NOT** have to assign every bone, the hand binder script is able to push data to one or all the bones of the hand.

 \htmlonly
-<video class="ie-example-video" src="HandsModule_HandBinder.webm" autoplay loop></video>
+<video class="ie-hands-video" src="HandsModule_HandBinder_manualAssigning.webm" autoplay loop></video>
 \endhtmlonly

 # Understanding the Hand Binder Inspector